NEW: The officer who authorities say fired a rifle into a car, killing 15-year-old Jordan Edwards, has been fired

 Gonzalez said officers were looking for the owners of the house when shots were allegedly heard in the area, creating chaos right before Jordan was shot.

-Haber declined to say whether any shots were fired or whether the boys in the car were armed, citing the ongoing investigation.
+Haber declined to confirm whether any shots were confirmed to have been fired or whether the boys in the car were armed, citing the ongoing investigation.

 Police said the officers confronted a vehicle reversing down the street.
 The vehicle continued to reverse and back into the main roadway despite commands from the officer.
 The vehicle pulled forward as the officer continued to approach it giving verbal commands, and then continued on the main roadway driving away from the officer.